 In the late 90’s Natural Golf had finally built a golf club worth hitting – the copper-beryllium line of woods.
 I was to hit the club and give Natural Golf Corporation some feedback to make some adjustments.
 After about a week, I fell in love with the club.
 It was low profile, easy to hit from the fairway and great out of the rough.
 It was solid and heavy and made a great sound.
 I was excited to show it to Moe.

 When I arrived at the range, I sheepishly pulled it from my bag.
-The club was without logos – a blank prototype – the only one if its kind.
+The club was without logos – a new prototype – the only one if its kind.

 Moe pulled it from my hand set in on the ground with his left hand and looks down at the top of it.